akka/akka/akka-docs/src/main/paradox/persistence.md

 <a id="event-sourcing"></a>
 ## Event sourcing

-See [here](https://msdn.microsoft.com/en-us/library/jj591559.aspx) for an introduction to EventSourcing, what follows is Akka's implementation via persistent actors.
+See an [introduction to EventSourcing](https://msdn.microsoft.com/en-us/library/jj591559.aspx), what follows is Akka's implementation via persistent actors.

 A persistent actor receives a (non-persistent) command